-- Start Date = Start Date of PI
+- Start Date: Start date of PI plus one day.

-- Predicted = Predicted Trend Upward of Effort Points on Accepted Stories.
-The average velocity of the previous 10 completed sprints within the Program Increment is used to determine the trend.
+- Predicted: Predicted trend upward of effort points from accepted stories.
+The average velocity of the previous 10 completed sprints within the program increment is used to determine the trend.

 How to interpret this report